thommccarthy/nx-ts-news/posts/modal-react-ts/modal-react-ts.md

 export default Modal;
 ```

 This is a simple modal component that renders its children and displays a Close button.
-It only renders if showModal is true.
-We also pass an onClose function that will be called when the user clicks the Close button or the backdrop.
-Make sure to add the stopPropogation() call to the modal content to prevent the backdrop click event from triggering the onClose function.
+It only renders if `showModal` is true.
+We also pass an `onClose` function that will be called when the user clicks the Close button or the backdrop.
+Make sure to add the `stopPropagation()` call to the modal content to prevent the backdrop click event from triggering the `onClose` function.

-Now, let's use this component in our App.tsx:
+Now, let's use this component in our `App.tsx`:

 ```
 // src/App.tsx